ShamanHead/telbot/README.md

 Please, be careful, when you has more than one context in your script.Always delete context if he is no longer needed!
 Okay, last one argument "delete" just delete your context.

-It all you need know about library at this time.See you soon!
+It all you need know about basics of this library.If you want to know more, check the code.
+Oh, and files ORM.php and Logger.php incompleted, dont use them

+See you soon!